OWASP/www-chapter-recife/index.md

 |:---:|:---:|:---:|:---:|
 | Grupo no WhatsApp | Perfil no Instagram | Perfil no Twitter | Canal no YouTube |

-Agendamos nossas reuniões no grupo do OWASP Recife no Meetup (https://www.meetup.com/owasp-recife-meetup-group/)
+Agendamos nossas reuniões no grupo do [OWASP Recife no Meetup](https://www.meetup.com/owasp-recife-meetup-group/)!

 {% include chapter_events.html group=page.meetup-group %}